Artur König: Life

 Artur König was born in Breslau (as Wrocław was then known) into a family registered as "non-religious" (which in Germany confers certain tax advantages).
 After completing his mandatory schooling he worked in machine and paper factories, later also working in domestic service and as a newspaper courier.
 He was a dedicated autodidact, and after he had sufficiently enhanced his learning he became a book dealer.

 From 1904 König engaged with the trades union movement.
 This was also the year in which he joined the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD).
 At some point he had relocated to the industrially dynamic Ruhr region, where from 1912 he was employed in an SPD bookshop in Dortmund.
 The First World War broke out in July 1914: between 1916 and 1918 König served as a soldier on the Western Front.
 A couple of months before the war ended, however, in September 1918 he deserted from the army and joined the pacifist Spartacus League.

 He participated, as a delegate from Dortmund, in the "founding congress" of the Communist Party which took place over three days in Berlin, starting on 31 December 1918.
 In 1920 he became party chairman for the Essen district and took a paid secretarial position with the party.
 During the abortive (and brief) Ruhr uprising which broke out in March 1920 he took a leading role in the Ruhr Red Army.

 In December 1920 the party's sixth party conference took place and sealed a merger with the left wing majority of the disintegrating Independent Social Democratic Party ("Unabhängige Sozialdemokratische Partei Deutschlands" / USPD).
 This was also the conference at which König was first elected to the party's powerful Central Committee.
 In August 1921 the party conference took place in Jena and he was re-elected.
 In 1922 he became Secretary (i.e. regional group leader) in the party's administrative district ("Unterbezirk") of Dortmund.
 Further advancement within the party hierarchy followed, both at regional and at national levels.

-The 1923 "Deutscher Oktober" (failed insurrection) did not, as had been hoped, trigger a German version of the Russian October Revolution, but it did demonstrate the intensity of revolutionary aspirations within the Communist Party of Germany.
+The 1923 German October did not, as had been hoped, trigger a German version of the Russian October Revolution, but it did demonstrate the intensity of revolutionary aspirations within the Communist Party of Germany.
 As a representative of the party's left wing from the western part of Germany, in January 1924 König travelled to Moscow to take part in discussions with the leadership of the Communist International (Comintern) and to denounce Heinrich Brandler, a disgraced former leader of the German party who was now being blamed for the failure of the "Deutscher Oktober".
 At the Fifth World Congress of the Comintern, in June/July 1924, König was elected a member of the organisation's "International Control Commission".